thehappykraken/MinecraftInstallManager/README.md

 Python utility to query, download, and install Minecraft plugins

 ## Installation
-`pip install minecraft-plugin-manager`
+`pip install thehappykraken/minecraft-install-manager`

 ## Usage
-Use `mpm --help` to view the help documentation
+Use `mim --help` to view the help documentation

 ### Repositories